1998 – present (23 years)

-The Strokes are an American rock band from New York City, New York, United States, formed in 1998.
+The Strokes is an American rock band from Manhattan, New York, United States, formed in 1998.
 The band rose to fame in the early 2000s as a leading group in garage rock/post-punk revival.
 The band consists of Julian Casablancas (lead vocals), Nick Valensi (lead guitar), Albert Hammond, Jr. (rhythm guitar), Nikolai Fraiture (bass guitar) and Fabrizio Moretti (drums and percussion).

 Upon the release of their debut album, Is This It, in 2001, the group was met with much critical acclaim, being hailed by some as the "saviors of rock and roll."
 NME made Is This It their Album of the Year.
 Since then, the band has maintained a large fan base, notably in the UK, US and Australia.
 As of 2007, Is This It has sold over 3.5 million copies worldwide.

 They released their second album Room on Fire in October 2003, to good reviews, but to less success commercially, although it still went gold.
 The album's sound maintained the Strokes' familiar reference points, while also evoking groups such as The Cars, Bob Marley, and Blondie.
 In the process, they made the cover of Spin Magazine for the second time, with each member receiving his own cover.
 They also made the cover of Rolling Stone for the first time.
 Additional media coverage of the band came from the relationship between Moretti and actress Drew Barrymore, which ended in January 2007.